PRIVATE FORESTRY SERVICE QUEENSLANDSupport for sustainable private forestry

 The program also offers a small financial incentive to landholders who attend the 4 Day Native Forest Management Workshop.
 The incentive is to go towards forest management on their property.

-To access our updated Native Forest Management Workshop Series Manual please email [email protected]
+To obtain a copy of the complete Native Forest Management Workshop Series Manual please email [email protected]

-The manual contains everything you need to know about the basics of managing a native forest practice but you can access the separate guides on our website by CLICKING HERE.
-You can also access marketing guides by CLICK HERE or the vegetation clearing code and other legislative documents by CLICKING HERE.
+The manual contains everything you need to know about the basics of managing a native forest practice but you can access the separate guides by clicking the button below.
+You can also access marketing guides or the vegetation clearing code and other legislative documents by clicking the buttons below.